zhou13/lcnn/README.md

 # L-CNN — End-to-End Wireframe Parsing

+This repository contains the official PyTorch implementation of the paper:  *Yichao Zhou, Haozhi Qi, Yi Ma. ["End-to-End Wireframe Parsing."](https://arxiv.org/abs/1905.03246)  arXiv:1905.03246 [cs.CV]*.

 ## Introduction

-This repository contains the official PyTorch implementation of [L-CNN](https://arxiv.org/abs/1905.03246), a conceptually simple yet effective neural network-based algorithm for detecting the wireframe from a given image.
-It outperforms the previous state-of-the-art wireframe and line extraction algorithms by a large margin.
+[L-CNN](https://arxiv.org/abs/1905.03246) is a conceptually simple yet effective neural network for detecting the wireframe from a given image.
+It outperforms the previous state-of-the-art wireframe and line detectors by a large margin.
 We hope that this repository serves as an easily reproducible baseline for future researches in this area.

 ## Main Results